Willis Tower: Height

 When completed, the Sears Tower was the world's tallest building but not the world's tallest structure.
 Toronto's CN Tower was about 350 ft taller, although the Council on Tall Buildings and Urban Habitat (CTBUH) does not consider the CN Tower to be a building, since it does not have floors from the ground up.
 The Willis Tower remains the third tallest building in the Americas and in the Western Hemisphere (after One World Trade Center and Central Park Tower in New York City).
 With a pinnacle height of 1729 ft, it is the third-tallest freestanding structure in the Americas.
 It is the 16th-tallest freestanding structure in the world by pinnacle height.

 When the Petronas Twin Towers in Kuala Lumpur, Malaysia, was completed in 1998, it claimed to be the tallest building in the world, measuring 1482.6 ft tall including decorative spires.
 Chicagoans objected to this claim on the basis that the Sears Tower's top floor was higher than that of either of the Petronas Towers.
 In the ensuing controversy, four categories of "tallest building" were created.
 Of these, Petronas was the tallest in the category of height to the top of architectural elements, meaning spires but not antennas.
 Taipei 101 in Taiwan claimed the record in three of the four categories in 2004, surpassing the Petronas Twin Towers in spire height and the Sears Tower in roof height and highest occupied floor.
 People suggested that Sears add cosmetics atop its tower to surpass Taipei 101, but this did not materialize.
 On August 12, 2007, the Burj Khalifa in Dubai was reported by its developers to have surpassed the tower in all height categories.
 Upon completion, One World Trade Center in New York City surpassed the Willis Tower through its structural and pinnacle heights, but not by roof, observation deck elevation, or highest occupied floor.

 Until 2000, the tower did not hold the record for being the tallest building by pinnacle height.
 From 1969 to 1978, this record was held by John Hancock Center, whose antenna reached a height of 1500 ft, 49 ft taller than the Sears Tower's original height.
 One World Trade Center became taller by pinnacle height with the addition of a 359-foot (109.4-meter) antenna, bringing its total height to 1728 ft.
 In 1982, two antennas were installed which brought its total height to 1707 ft, making it taller than the John Hancock Center but not One World Trade Center.
 However, the extension of the tower's western antenna in June 2000 to 1729 ft allowed it to just barely claim the title of tallest building by pinnacle height.

-The lowest level of Willis Tower is 43 ft below the elevation of Franklin Street.
+The lowest level of the Willis Tower is 43 ft below the elevation of Franklin Street.